Terry Peiper of Fit Right Saddle Solutions in Carlisle PA.

 ThinLine saddle pads were first introduced to me in 2010 when I asked Susan Harris, an Anatomy in Motion Riding Instructor, for her advice on how we could prevent our lesson horses from becoming sour.
 Without hesitation, she answered, “Great saddle pads that absorb the shock of the beginner riders bouncing on their backs.”
 A saddle fitter recommended ThinLine, so I gave one a try.

 I was a riding instructor at a small private barn back then.
 As is the case with many riding stables, I didn’t have the budget for a custom fit saddle for each horse.
-The ThinLine pad made an immediately, noticeable difference in the horse’s attitude.
+The ThinLine pad made an immediate, noticeable difference in the horse’s attitude.
 So, I tried it on my own sensitive mare.
 I think she became addicted to it because if we ever tried to go without, she was irritated.

 Now, I understand her addiction because my other horse is a bit small, short strided, and choppy.
 I had numerous issues with my back over the years riding this horse, but he is such a good guy, I keep trying.
 Hip, knee and back pain are very common side effects of riding in a poorly fitting saddle.
 The saddle has to fit the horse and the rider.
 Fortunately, I have found that if I use the ThinLine Sheepskin Western Pad and a saddle that fits us both, my back doesn’t hurt.
 Just one ride without my ThinLine and my back will start to ache.
-I am definitely a believer!

 Saddle Fitters select products for their business.